cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 example, if you have supplied a date range and a keyword, clicking "Apply Filters" will apply these criteria to your search.

-Certain things are done automatically - the Geographical Search and Variable Filter are applied without needing to click "Apply Filters".
+Certain things are done automatically - the Geographical Search and Satellite Filter are applied without needing to click "Apply Filters".